USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_configure_linux_environment.md

-## Follow these  instructions to install the libraries.
+# Building CMAQ and the required libraries (netCDF and I/O API)

-There are two ways to build netCDF libraries,
+There are two ways to build netCDF libraries, and it is critical to use a consistent set of builds, when building netCDF classic, then build I/O API using that version of netCDF, and then build CMAQ.
+It is recommended to use the module environment to avoid mixing and matching with other library build configuations.

 ### Building libraries to support netCDF classic